telerik/blazor-docs/components/validation/overview.md

 ### Integration with the TelerikForm

 You can seamlessly integrate the validation tools with the [Form Component]({%slug form-overview%}).
-In order to avoid doubling of validation message you should set the [ValidationMessageType]({%slug form-overview%}#features) parameter to `FormValidationMessageType.None`.
+In order to avoid doubling of validation message you should set the [ValidationMessageType]({%slug form-overview%}#features) parameter of the form to `FormValidationMessageType.None`.
+You can also use them in the [templates with custom editors]({%slug form-formitems-template%}) that you can define with your own code.

 ````CSHTML
 @* Disable the default validation messages from the Telerik Form and use the validation tools instead *@